jloow/windeye/README.md

 ## Configuration

-The keybindings (and some behaviour, such as how far to move a window after each command) can be modified by editing `Keybindings.ahk`.
-That is, currently you cannot change the keybindings when using the pre-compiled version.
+The keybindings (and some behaviour, such as how far to move a window with each command) can be modified by editing `src\Keybindings.ahk`.
+In other words, the keybindings cannot be changed in the pre-compiled version.

 ## Limitations/know bugs/todo/untested